navnit75/git_and_github/README.md

 # Git
-* This repo Contains the rough notes for Git and Github, made while going through the below bootcamp.
+* This repo Contains my rough notes for learning Git and Github, made while going through the below bootcamp.
 * Course Name: The Git and Github Bootcamp
 * Course Duration: 17 hours